Create and manage network proxy Load Balancer

 Caution

-The range of Load Balancer Subnet must be added to ACG of the bound server and NACL as an access source and allowed port.
+The bandwidth of Load Balancer Subnet must be added to ACG of the bound server and NACL as an access source and allowed port.

 5. View setting information

-View the setting information for Load Balancer and click the [Create Load Balancer] button.
+View the setting information for the load balancer and click the [Create load balancer] button.

 Manage Network Proxy Load Balancer